cfengine/documentation/overview/client-server-communication.markdown

 ## Bootstrapping

-[Bootstrap][General Installation#Bootstrap] is the manual first run of cf-agent that establishes communication with the policy server.
+[Bootstrap][General installation#Bootstrap] is the manual first run of cf-agent that establishes communication with the policy server.
 Bootstrapping executes the `failsafe.cf` policy that connects to the server, establishes trust to the server's key, and that starts the